 Mentor/Mentee Guidelines

-The role of the mentor seed grower is to provide support, feedback and advice to the student on their seed growing experience in 2025 and in planning for achieving their personal/professional goals as a seed grower.
-Mentors commit to the following minimum levels of support, and mentees agree to not pursue the mentor beyond the agreed commitment of time and attention.
+The role of the mentor seed grower is to provide support, feedback, and advice to the student on their 2026 seed-growing experience and their broader personal/professional goals as a seed grower.
+Mentors commit to the following minimum levels of support, and mentees agree not to pursue the mentor beyond the agreed commitment of time and attention.
 Upon meeting, mentors and mentees should decide what forms of communication will work best for them.
 If any issues or questions arise with the mentor/mentee relationship, please contact Ana Galvis at ana[at]seedalliance.org.

 Mentors agree to:

-- Meet with the student at the start of the season for at least 1 hour to gain familiarity with the students seed growing situation, their goals for the course, and their longer-term dreams of working with seed personally/ professionally.
+- Meet with the student at the start of the season for at least 1 hour to gain familiarity with the student’s seed-growing situation, their goals for the course, and their longer-term goals of working with seed personally/ professionally.
 (1 hour estimated)

-- Interview the student at the close of the course to provide feedback on their personal/ professional development plans, and recommendations for achieving their 1, 3, 5 year goals after the course.
+- Interview the student at the close of the course to provide feedback on their personal/ professional development plans and provide recommendations for achieving their 1, 3, and 5-year goals after the course.
 (1.5 hours estimated)

-- Arrange at least 1, preferably more, opportunities for a site visit to the mentor’s farm to see their operation, potentially including a hands on work party or demonstration of seed harvesting/processing/cleaning. (estimated 2-4 hours on site visit)
+- Arrange at least 1, preferably more, opportunities for a site visit to the mentor’s farm to see their operation, potentially including a hands-on work party or demonstration of seed harvesting/processing/cleaning.
+(2-4 hours estimated)

-- Complete mentor program evaluation to support program (1 hour)
+- Complete mentor program evaluation to support the program (1 hour estimated)

-- Total minimum time estimate 10 hours including time for program orientation with OSA orientation and wrap up.
+- Total minimum time estimate is 20 hours, including time for OSA orientation and wrap-up.